webisteme/wms/readme.md

 ### Fulfillment API

-The application's core service is provided by the fulfillment api, which is responsible for prodiving instuctions on how to fulfill an order based on the warehouse storage state.
+The application's core service is the fulfillment api, which is responsible for providing instuctions on how to fulfill an order based on the warehouse storage state.
 For a list of order lines, an ordered list of picks is returned, where each pick references a quantity and storage ID.
 The storages used are ordered based on stock, with the storages with the least stock used first.
 An order for an SKU may therefore span multiple storages.

 The fulfillment API is available at